-So basically, there is no definitive answer to the question “what is the safe idle CPU temperature?”.
-While any idle temperature under 90° C or the TJMax is TECHNICALLY safe, as it wouldn’t damage the CPU physically, you wouldn’t actually be able to do much with a CPU that runs at 90°C at idle state anyways.
+So basically, there is no definitive answer to the question, “what is the safe idle CPU temperature?”.
+While any idle temperature under 90° C or the TJMax is TECHNICALLY safe, as it wouldn’t damage the CPU physically, you wouldn’t be able to do much with a CPU running at 90°C at idle state anyways.

 Therefore, the best temperature range to aim for is the 86° to 113° F (30° to 45° C).
-But this temperature range is actually quite difficult to achieve.
-As such CPU idle temperature in the 50° to 60° C can also be considered SAFE (but these are certainly not ideal numbers).
+But this temperature range is quite challenging to achieve.
+As such, CPU idle temperature in the 50° to 60° C can also be considered SAFE (but these are certainly not superior numbers).

-The lower the idle temperature, the greater the temperature window you have to TJMax and thus the less chances your CPU has to thermal throttle.
-A larger temperature distance to TJMax also gives you leeway for overclocking your CPU.
+The lower the idle temperature, the greater the temperature window you have to TJMax and, thus, the fewer chances your CPU has to thermal throttle.
+A more considerable temperature distance to TJMax also gives you leeway for overclocking your CPU.

 1. What is CPU temperature, and why is it important to monitor?